Notification about exemption from clearing obligations

 In order to be able to make use of the exemption from the clearing obligation, both counterparties are required to be within the same scope of full consolidation.
 Consolidation as defined in EMIR means that the counterparties are either

-- The declaration must be signed by a person holding the necessary authorisation to do so, who is employed in either the counterparty making the application or the one making the notification.
-This person must confirm that all details and information, which are being submitted to the Financial Market Authority via the EMIR-IGT Tool, are correct.
+- The declaration shall be signed by a person holding the necessary authorisation for either the applying counterparty or the notifying entity.
+This authorised signatory shall confirm that all information submitted to the Financial Market Authority via the FMA IGT Tool is valid.

-- It is particularly important that all details and information that are submitted to the Financial Market Authority in the declaration as well as via the EMIR-IGT Tool are both correct and complete.
-In the event that incorrect or misleading details are submitted, the person signing the declaration may breach legal regulations and legal action may result against that person.
+- It is particularly important that all information submitted to the Financial Market Authority in the declaration as well as via the FMA IGT Tool is correct and complete.
+In the event that incorrect or misleading details are submitted, the person signing the declaration may be in breach of legal requirements, which may entail legal action against that person.

-- In accordance with the respective relevant data protection provisions, the Financial Market Authority uses all information that is submitted to the FMA via the EMIR-IGT Tool in the performance of its legally prescribed tasks pursuant to EMIT and other relevant legal regulations.
-Personal information may therefore also be submitted to other national supervisory authorities within the EEA for such purposes.
+- In accordance with the respective relevant data protection provisions, the Financial Market Authority uses all information submitted to it via the FMA IGT Tool in the performance of its legally prescribed duties pursuant to EMIR and other relevant legal regulations.
+Personal information may, therefore, be shared with other national supervisory authorities within the EEA for such purposes.